tanmay1908/BeansClassification/README.md

 # BeansClassification
-Using a CNN to classify Bean leaves
+Using a CNN to classify Bean leaves from Uganda as Healthy, Disease Type 1 or Disease Type 2